 - Four LI-designated courses in English or American literature; at least two must be in the 300-level or above

-- Three courses in the literature of one foreign language in which texts are read in the original language; at least one must be at the 300-level or above
+- Three courses in the literature of one world language in which texts are read in the original language; at least one must be at the 300-level or above

 In consultation with the mentor, students should plan their course of study so as to develop expertise in one particular period or genre while also acquiring a broad knowledge of literary history and criticism.
 To complete the major, students must take LC 498, the comprehensive examination in comparative literature.
 In exceptional cases, students who have established their proficiency in comparative literature may be invited to write a Senior thesis in place of the comprehensive examination.

 First-year or second-year students considering majoring in comparative literature are encouraged to meet with the Discipline Coordinator as early as possible and to enroll in a 200-level course in comparative literature such as LI 212H (Introduction to Comparative Literature), LI 218H (Literature and Human Rights), or LI 244G (Postcolonial Literature).

-The skills comparative literature majors acquire in textual analysis, imaginative and critical thinking, research and writing, and foreign languages provide a solid basis for a wide range of career paths and advanced degrees in areas including publishing, law, journalism, international relations and business, film and entertainment, and education.
-Students considering graduate study in comparative literature are encouraged to gain proficiency in a second foreign language.
+The skills comparative literature majors acquire in textual analysis, imaginative and critical thinking, research and writing, and world languages provide a solid basis for a wide range of career paths and advanced degrees in areas including publishing, law, journalism, international relations and business, film and entertainment, and education.
+Students considering graduate study in comparative literature are encouraged to gain proficiency in a second world language.

 For a minor in Comparative Literature a student must take six courses, at least three of which are at the 300 level.
-Of these, three must be LI-designated courses in comparative literature, and three must be courses in the literature of one or more foreign languages (including courses in translation).
+Of these, three must be LI-designated courses in comparative literature, and three must be courses in the literature of one or more world languages (including courses in translation).